MartyTheeMartian/InTuneNation_FrontEnd/README.md

 We sincerely hope you enjoy coding along with our app: please feel free to send pull requests our way, we would love to see your contributions!

+#### Technologies Used

+Our app is currently built entirely with Javascript, and the front-end heavily relies on Redux for state to dynamically render React components, as well as a very simple back-end for storing exercises and scores.
+We also rely on a few other pieces of technology, including but not limited to:
+* [Teoria.js](https://github.com/saebekassebil/teoria) (for teaching music theory to JavaScript),
+* [Microphone-stream](https://github.com/saebekassebil/microphone-stream) (a node module inspired by Web Audio API for requesting access to a user’s microphone and receiving audio input),
+* [pitch.js](https://github.com/audiocogs/pitch.js) (for pitch-detection translated from frequency analysis during audio input)
+* [Google-Oauth](http://passportjs.org/docs) (used Google-Oauth Technologies to log in)
+* [C3](http://c3js.org/)(used C3 charting library to display line graphs and bar graphs)

 ## DESCRIPTION